niemopen/niem-naming-design-rules/ndr6src.md

 | NamespaceVersionText | `xs:schema/@version` |
 | NamespaceLanguageName | `xs:schema/@xml:lang` |

-## 4.3 Component (abstract)
+## 4.3 Component

 A Component is either a Class object, a Property object, or a Datatype object in a NIEM model.
-This abstract class defines the common properties.
+This abstract class defines the common properties of those three concrete subclasses.

 <figure class="image">
   <a name="fig4-4"/></a>